mohsin-ahmed-2003/Port-Scan/README.md

 # Port-Scan for domains

-Scan Network Ports of any domain also it show vulnerability of that ports
+Scan Network Ports of any domain by identify <b>open ports, detect services, and assess vulnerabilities.</b>
 # Features

 <ul>